miguel-b-p/preload-ng/README.md

 }
 ```

 > All settings from `preload.conf` are available as declarative options via `services.preload-ng.settings`.
+A `debug` option is also available to enable verbose output.
 See [doc/README.md](doc/README.md#nixos-declarative-configuration) for the complete configuration reference.

 ---